Yakabuff/redarc/README.md

 Fill in .env files with your own credentials.

-Setting an `INGEST_PASSWORD` is highly recommended in order to prevent abuse.

 ```
 $ docker pull redis
 $ docker run --name some-redis -d redis